American Indian language

 and heavy caribou robes, but most of the time, they preferred to go barefoot.
 For formal occasions, Haida people wore more elaborate outfits,

-and some photos and links about Indian clothing in general.
+and some photos and links about Indian dress in general.

 The Haidas didn't wear long headdresses like the